SyncfusionExamples/How-to-Bind-Excel-Data-in-WPF-Chart-SfChart/README.md

  ```

-3. Add Excel File to the Project and set Excel File Properties
+### 3. Add Excel File to the Project and set Excel File Properties

     1. Right-click on the project in the Solution Explorer.
     2. Select Add > Existing Item... and browse to the Excel file (e.g., Data.xlsx) you want to include.
     3. Right-click on the added Excel file in the Solution Explorer and select Properties.
     4. Set the `Build Action` property to `Embedded resource` and the `Copy to Output Directory` property to `Copy if newer` or (`Copy always` if you want the file copied every time you build).

-4. Read Data from the Excel File
+### 4. Read Data from the Excel File

-In this step, define a ViewModel class that holds the data collections for the chart and includes a method to read data from the Excel file, converting it into a collection of ProductSales objects.
+In this step, define a **ViewModel** class that holds the data collections for the chart and includes a method to read data from the Excel file, converting it into a collection of **ProductSales** objects.
 The following example utilizes the `Syncfusion.XlsIO.WPF` library.

 **[C#]**